 - The wrecks are best visited at low tide; the deeper wreckage just offshore attracts a variety of marine life, and can be appreciated by snorkelling or scuba diving.

 - To get there, take the Wreck Bay Track, which is signposted from Islington Bay Road.

 - Of 11 machine gun emplacements (pillboxes) built at Whangaparoa in early 1942, there are only four remaining, and only two are easy to find.
 One, codenamed Milo, is on the Heritage Trail, while the other, codenamed Podges, is beside the Army Bay boat ramp.

 - The anti-tank ditch is the only substantially intact example of this type of defence remaining in the region.
 When built, it extended between Army and Okoromai Bays, but it now looks like a large water-filled ditch that runs along the end of the wetland.

 - View the Shakespear Regional Park page for more.

 For more ideas, or for information on a site not listed above, contact us or email the heritage team.

 Museums and galleries

-The festival is funded and promoted by Auckland Council, with local and community groups encouraged to organise events that honour and preserve their local historic heritage stories.
+We fund and promote the festival and encourage local and community groups to organise events that honour and preserve their local historic heritage stories.

 Cultural Heritage Inventory (CHI)